schnorr/fractal_pcad/papers/2025_SSCAD-WIC/companion/README.md

 Rscript scripts/analysis-workers.R data/worker_totals.csv
 ```

-Figures will be saved to the current working directory as `.png` files.
+Figures will be saved to the current working directory as `.pdf` files.

 ## Rerunning the full experiment